Kiko-Climent/inside-the-labyrinth/README.md

 - [Random Library](https://docs.python.org/3/library/random.html) - To add a random number in some challenges.
 - [Time Library](https://docs.python.org/3/library/time.html) - Used to create the _progressive print_ letter by letter.
 - [Black library](https://pypi.org/project/black/) - To format the code.
+- [W3SChools](https://www.w3schools.com/python/default.asp) - Was a good help to develope my code
+- [ChatGPT](https://chat.openai.com/) - Helped me rephrasing part of the story and also was a great tool to understand some concepts.

 ## TESTING: